 The most expensive option is to hire a professional.
 It does cost more, but you are paying for their expertise and experience.
 A professional installer will be quicker, and you will be less likely to experience future problems.

 To install an outdoor drain tile at the new build phase, you can expect to pay anywhere between $50 and $80 per foot.
 The larger the drain diameter, the higher the cost.
 A good average to work with for budgeting is $70 per foot.
 This is at the higher end but should give a realistic figure for you to work with.
 That would mean you need to budget $3,500 for 50 feet of drain tile.
 This cost will increase from $25,000 to $50,000 to retrofit an exterior drain tile system for an older home.

 Both internal and external drain tile systems are designed to take the excess water away from your home.
 If the water can drain to an existing external drainage system, your additional costs will be minimal.
-However, if the water is draining to another area on your property, you may need to install a dry well.
+However, if the water drains to another area on your property, you may need to install a dry well.

 There are several types of dry good configurations made from various materials.
 The volume of water It needs to handle will dictate the type and size of dry well you will require.
 A professional may charge up to $3500 for an installation.
 The most you would expect to pay for materials and self-installation is approximately $500.